John Birch (luthier): Customers

 Tony Iommi of Black Sabbath came to Birch's shop after having his ideas rejected by the major guitar manufacturers of the time, such as Gibson and Fender.
 Iommi was looking for someone to make him a guitar with a 24-fret fingerboard and high-power/low-noise pickups.
 Iommi's red Gibson SG Special received some modification in the form of a re-covered Gibson P-90 in the bridge position and John Birch's own Superflux in the neck position.
 This guitar is in the Times Square Hard Rock Cafe.
 In 1975, Birch built Iommi his black 24-fret, cross-inlay SG Special.
 This was the main guitar used on the albums Technical Ecstasy, Never Say Die, Heaven and Hell, and Mob Rules.
 This guitar is now in the Miami Hard Rock Cafe.
-Around the same time Birch's SG was built, John Diggins also built Iommi's Jaydee SG, which features a custom-wound pickup by Diggins in the bridge position and a standard Biflux in the neck position.
-The guitar also has peeled and cracked paint due to a rushed finish job.
-During the Cross Purposes tour, the guitar was left in a hot car on a date in Brazil, and the finish bubbled and cracked due to the heat.
-This guitar was first used for some overdubbing on Heaven and Hell, but quickly became Iommi's main guitar.
 The Birch shop also built a guitar for Tony that featured the ability to remove and replace pickups.
 The pickups plugged through the back into slots which had quick connectors that allowed them to be pulled and replaced easily, and didn't require any soldering.
 This allowed for more tonal options than any standard guitar, no matter how complex its wiring.
 Geezer Butler also had some basses made by Birch, one of which can be seen in the music video for Black Sabbath's "Hard Road."